 Edited by Jayme Lemke, Vlad Tarko

-Elinor Ostrom was the first female winner of the Noble Prize in economics and her achievement has generated renewed interest in the Bloomington School research program in institutional economics and political economy.
+Elinor Ostrom was the first woman to win the Nobel Prize in economics and her achievement has generated renewed interest in the Bloomington School research program in institutional economics and political economy.

-These essays showcase Ostrom’s extensive and lasting influence throughout economics and the wider social sciences.
-Part 1 contextualises the Bloomington School within schools of economic thought and then shows how Ostrom’s distinct methodology is used in policy-making and governance.
-Part 2 uses case studies to illustrate the value of civic involvement within public policy, a method pioneered by Ostrom and the Bloomington School.
+These new essays showcase Ostrom’s extensive and lasting influence throughout economics and the wider social sciences.
+They contextualize the Bloomington School within schools of economic thought and show how Ostrom’s distinct methodology is used in policy-making and governance.
+Case studies are used to illustrate the value of civic involvement within public policy, a method pioneered by Ostrom and the Bloomington School.

 Jayme Lemke is a Senior Research Fellow at the Mercatus Center at George Mason University and a Senior Fellow in the F. A. Hayek Program for Advanced Study in Philosophy, Politics, and Economics.

-Vlad Tarko is Assistant Professor in Economics at Dickinson College, Carlisle, PA.
+Vlad Tarko is Assistant Professor in the Department of Political Economy and Moral Science at the University of Arizona.
 He is the author of Elinor Ostrom: An Intellectual Biography (2017) and co-author of Capitalist Alternatives: Models, Taxonomies, Scenarios (2015).